DevsAfterDark/gatsbySite/README.md

 # Gatsby Site
-Example of an static React contact form using Netlify
+Example of a static React contact form using Netlify